helgatheviking/Nav-Menu-Roles/readme.txt

 }
 `

   3\.
-Paste my action hook somewhere in this method!
+Paste the action hook somewhere in this method!

 In Nav Menu Roles, I have placed the hook directly after the description, like so: